What happens after treatment for nasopharyngeal cancer?

 It is very important to report any new symptoms to the doctor right away, because they may prompt your doctor to do tests that could help find recurrent cancer as early as possible, when the chance of successful treatment is greatest.

 If cancer does recur, further treatment will depend on the location of the cancer, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see the section, "Treatment options by stage of nasopharyngeal cancer."
-For more general information on dealing with a recurrence, you may also want to see our document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345.
+For more information on how recurrent cancer is treated, see the section "Treatment options, by stage of nasopharyngeal cancer."
+For more general information on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor